-- Wear hearing protection when operating this machine. - 1.3.2 While mowing, always wear substantial footwear and long trousers.
+- 1.3.1 The use of personal protective equipment, such as (but not limited to) protection for the eyes, ears, feet and head is recommended. - 1.3.2 While mowing, always wear substantial footwear and long trousers.
 Do not operate equipment when barefoot or when wearing open sandals. - 1.3.3 Thoroughly inspect the area where the equipment is to be used and remove all stones, sticks, wires, bones and other foreign objects which may damage the equipment or cause personal injury to the operator or bystanders.

-• Engine exhaust contains carbon monoxide, which is an odorless deadly poison.
+Engine exhaust contains carbon monoxide, which is an odorless deadly poison.